nguyen-huong/skeleton-compression/README.md

 python posenet.py –path ${PATH_TO_VIDEO} -store ${PATH_TO_STORAGE}
 ```

 By default,  we are using our proposed nonlinear quantization matrix as defined in the file quantizationmatrix.txt.
+We have already experimented with the choice of parameters, and heuristic parameters value are given in quantizationmatrix.txt and error of significance of 2 pixels per join.
 However, if you want to use it you can define it here.
-We have already experimented with the choice of parameters, and heuristic parameters value are given in quantizationmatrix.txt and error of significance of 2 pixels per joint, but if you want to change the step size, you can do it here

 ```
 python posenet.py –inc${CUSTOMIZE INCREMENT QUANTITY} –sub${CUSTOMIZE INITIAL INCREMENT VALUE}